 “I started college in January 2021.
 I never thought I would do that.
 And I love my job so much, it doesn’t even feel like work.
 I’m in this field because it reminds me where I never want to go again.
 It also allows me to help people because I have my experience to share.
 I love recovery.”

-Spring now works as a Program Assistant in the Aloha House residential program, and is studying Liberal Arts and Human Resources at UHMC.
+Spring now works as a Counselor I at the Aloha House Intensive Outpatient Program, and is studying Liberal Arts and Human Resources at UHMC.

 “My journey with Malama Family Recovery Center started on August 4th 2012.
 I was 26 years old and addicted to meth and prescription pills, my two children lived with my parents, and I no longer cared if I lived or died.
 MFRC changed that for me.
 This program gave me the tools, the support and most importantly, the confidence in myself that I needed to live a life free from substances.
 The staff here made me see that I am worth it.

 “Now, almost 10 years clean later, I am a staff member here.
 Today I get to be a part of the team that brings love and light to the women and children in our community.
 I get to help show women that they are worth it, they deserve to be happy, healthy and free of drugs and alcohol.
 We care and we are here.
 After graduating the program, I was able to be a mommy to my kids, a sister, aunty, daughter to my family.
 I went back to school and soon I will graduate with a Bachelors Degree.

 “With the tools gained here I am able to stay driven and motivated to achieve my goals while maintaining my sobriety.
 After working in the transportation field for almost nine years, and was offered a position here at Malama.
 I was grateful and humbled to be given this opportunity to give back what was given to me.
 Here I am.”